 12pm - 1pm: Lunch Break

-After we get all the shots we need to tell the story, it's wrap time!
+The client interview is in the can and now it's wrap time!
 You will then be awarded your Certificate and enjoy a well-deserved break to reminisce about the week.
 Congratulations!
 You made it!

 BDA Members: $1,249.00